 c.
 Sales tax Revenues subject to the tax sharing formula of the Tax Agreement shall be distributed as provided in Section III(B)(3) of the Tax Agreement.

 Article VII.
-Admissions Tax
+Admissions Tax.

 7.01.
-Definitions.

-a.
-Admissions Charge means the amount assessed for the right or privilege to have access to a place or location where amusement, entertainment or recreation is provided.

-7.02.
-Imposition and Rate of Tax.
+Imposition and Rate of Admissions Tax.

 a.
 There is hereby imposed a tax of six percent (6%) on the admission charge to any place of amusement, entertainment or recreation located within Tribal and trust lands.